AsishP/AOAIHackathonNov2024/README.md

     b.
 Rename to run.bat
     c.
 Replace the <azure entra tenant id> with the Tenant ID in Microsoft Entra
 6. Run the batch file
     a.
-In PowerShell Terminal run cd .\SemanticKernel\
+In PowerShell Terminal run cd .\SemanticKernel\ (if not already in there)
     b.
 Then run the kernel using command "Start-Process -FilePath "..\run.bat" -Wait"
     c.
 Login with your Azure Account where the resources are hosted for Search and Azure Open AI
     d.
 Hit enter after Login is completed